-We will have five multiple-choice exams, taking place in class every other Friday, except for the last one.
-(The first one will be on the 10th of April.)
-Exams cannot be taken late for any reason, but if you somehow must miss one, please let me know ASAP.
-Note that the biweekly exams constitute the majority of your grade, and you should make sure that you are prepared for them.
+We will have four multiple-choice quizzes, taking place every Monday during the first half of class.
+(The first quiz will be on 6 July.)
+Quizzes cannot be taken late for any reason, and if you miss one, you have lost 15% of your grade.
+The quizzes and final exam constitute the majority of your grade, and you should make sure that you are prepared for them.

-The exams will be based on the assigned reading, lectures, and homework assignments, and you can expect the problems and questions to be similar to the ones we cover in class, in the PBs, and in the assignments.
+The quizzes will be based on the assigned reading, lectures, and homework assignments, and you can expect some of the problems and questions to be similar to the ones we cover in class, in the problem sessions, and in the assignments.

-On the last class (on the 5th of June) we will have a final review of the course's material and go over questions and concepts you are unsure about.
-The final exam will take place during the following week, and it will be a three-hour, cumulative exam that will cover topics covered throughout the entire course.
+On the last class, we will have a final review of the course's material and go over any questions and concepts you are unsure about.
+The final exam will take place on 31 July, and it will be a three-hour, cumulative exam that will cover topics covered throughout the entire course.